3.3 Using Simics for Hardware Bring-Up and Firmware 3.5 Using Simics with Other IDEs

 This chapter describes how to use gdb-remote, a Simics module that lets you connect a GDB session running on your host machine to the simulated machine using GDB’s remote debugging protocol, and use GDB to debug software running on the target machine.

-If you load the gdb-remote module in Simics, you can use the remote debugging feature of GDB, the GNU debugger, to connect one or more GDB processes to Simics over TCP/IP.
-In order to do this, you need a GDB compiled to support the simulation's target architecture on whichever host you're running.
-The gdb-remote module has been tested with several different versions of GDB 6 and 7.
+With the gdb-remote module in Simics, you can use the remote debugging feature of GDB, the GNU debugger, to connect one or more GDB processes to Simics over TCP/IP.
+In order to do this, you need a GDB compiled to support the simulation’s target architecture on the host you are running.
+The gdb-remote module has been tested with several different versions up to at least version 14.

 A prebuilt GDB is distributed in the Simics GDB (#1031) package.
 In a Simics project, the bin/gdb command (bin\gdb.bat on Windows) can be used to launch GDB.